Independent Press Standards Organisation

-The Independent Press Standards Organisation (IPSO) is the largest independent regulator of the newspaper and magazine industry in the UK.
+The Independent Press Standards Organisation C.I.C.
+(IPSO) is the largest independent regulator of the newspaper and magazine industry in the UK.
 It was established on 8 September 2014 after the windup of the Press Complaints Commission (PCC), which had been the main industry regulator of the press in the United Kingdom since 1990.

 IPSO exists to promote and uphold the highest professional standards of journalism, and to support members of the public in seeking redress where they believe that the Editors' Code of Practice has been breached.
 But, its effectiveness is questioned by some critics.
 IPSO has refused to submit itself for approval from the Press Recognition Panel, created following the Leveson Inquiry.

 The Editors' Code deals with issues such as accuracy, invasion of privacy, intrusion into grief or shock and harassment.
 IPSO considers concerns about editorial content in newspapers and magazines, and about the conduct of journalists.
 IPSO handles complaints and conducts its own investigations into editorial standards and compliance.
 It also undertakes monitoring work, including by requiring publications to submit annual compliance reports.
 IPSO has the power, where necessary, to require the publication of prominent corrections and critical adjudications, and may ultimately fine publications in cases where failings are particularly serious and systemic.